meatnordrink/uplift-blog/_posts/2019-11-25-low-cost-alternatives-to-therapy.md

 Two of the main companies offering this service are BetterHelp and Talkspace.

   - **[BetterHelp](https://www.BetterHelp.com)** offers subscriptions with various combinations of text/phone/video messaging and live text/phone/video sessions, with pricing ranging from $40-$70/week.
 Read the fine print before signing up, as you may be billed automatically for the first month when BetterHelp's free trial ends.
   - **[Talkspace](https://www.talkspace.com)** allows you to send text, audio, or video to your therapist (so you could take a video of yourself talking).
 They offer three different subscription levels, which vary by how many live sessions they include.
 The cheapest option, for around $65/week, has no live sessions; For around $100/week, you get four live video sessions per month.
-Talkspace has partnerships with some employers and healthplans to offer it free; you can check if your company or health plan is included [here](https://www.talkspace.com/partners).
+Talkspace has partnerships with some employers and health plans to offer it free; you can check if your company or health plan is included [here](https://www.talkspace.com/partners).

 ## Social Networking Apps
 Unfortunately, several attempts at creating social-networking apps specifically for depression have recently shut down.
 Here are a few alternatives; you can also check out online support groups under the "Support Groups" section.